Florida Museum of Natural History

-The Florida Museum of Natural History (FLMNH) is Florida's official state-sponsored and chartered natural-history museum.
+The Florida Museum of Natural History (FLMNH) is Florida's official state-sponsored and chartered natural history museum.
 Its main facilities are located at 3215 Hull Road on the campus of the University of Florida in Gainesville.

 The main public exhibit facility, Powell Hall and the attached McGuire Center, is located in the Cultural Plaza, which it shares with the Samuel P. Harn Museum of Art and the Curtis M. Phillips Center for the Performing Arts.
 The main research facility and former public exhibits building, Dickinson Hall, is located on the east side of campus at the corner of Museum Road and Newell Drive.
 On April 18, 2012, the American Institute of Architects's Florida chapter placed Dickinson Hall on its list of Florida Architecture: 100 Years.
 100 Places as the Florida Museum of Natural History / Formerly Florida Museum of Natural Sciences.

 Powell Hall's permanent public exhibits focus on the flora, fauna, fossils, and historic peoples of the state of Florida.
 The museum does not charge for admission to most exhibits; the exceptions are the Butterfly Rainforest and certain traveling exhibits.

 The museum's collections were first used for teaching at Florida Agriculture College in Lake City in the 1800s, and were relocated to the campus of the University of Florida in 1906.
 The museum was chartered as the state's official natural history museum by the Florida Legislature in 1917.
 Formerly known as the Florida State Museum, the name was changed in 1988 to more accurately reflect the museum's mission and help avoid confusion with Florida State University, which is located in Tallahassee.

-The Florida Museum of Natural History partnered with the Alachua County Library to help provide Zoom events, virtual tours, and online exhibits so that visitors can stay involved despite the changes the library has endured due to the COVID-19 pandemic.
+Research

+The Florida Museum of Natural History received $8 million in annual research revenue in 2024.